Hiram House Camp

 Deposit: $100 per camper per session, applied to session fees.

-NEW THIS SUMMER: Included with your registration fee, Hiram House will be offering 1 free limited edition camp t-shirt for each camper registered.
-They will receive their shirt on the first day of their first session.
+Included with Camp Fees: Included with your registration fee, Hiram House will be offering 1 free limited edition camp t-shirt for each camper registered.
 This limited edition t-shirt will change every year so your camper can now collect new t-shirts over the years.

-We will also be offering a redesigned Camp Store, now called the CAMP CANTEEN.
-Included with your registration, campers will receive a choice of a healthy snack 3-4 times a week.
+Daily healthy snacks at the CAMP CANTEEN is included with your registration.
 One day a week will be their ice cream day as well as their shopping day for camp souvenirs.
 Those days will be considered “premium days” in which you will need money in your Camp Canteen account.
-Parents will receive a menu of healthy snack options which you can discuss with your camper ahead of time.

 Deposit: $100 per camper per session, applied to session fees